SQL Slammer

 SQL Slammer is a 2003 computer worm that caused a denial of service on some Internet hosts and dramatically slowed general Internet traffic.
-It spread rapidly, infecting most of its 75,000 victims within ten minutes.
+It also crashed routers around the world, causing even more slowdowns.
+It spread rapidly, infecting most of its 75,000 victims within 10 minutes.

 The program exploited a buffer overflow bug in Microsoft's SQL Server and Desktop Engine database products.
-Although the MS02-039 patch had been released six months earlier, many organizations had not yet applied it.
+Although the MS02-039 (CVE-2002-0649) patch had been released six months earlier, many organizations had not yet applied it.

-The most infected regions were Europe, North America, and Asia (including East Asia and India).